kiraware/PyBMKG/docs/how-to-guides.md

 We use [Poetry](https://python-poetry.org/) as the project packaging and dependency management.
-Install development dependency with the following command
+Install development dependency with the following command:

 ```console
 poetry install